RedHatSatellite/katello-publish-cvs/README.md

 # katello-publish-cvs

-This script gets all Content Views from Satellite 6 and publish a new version of them.
-After that, it iterates through all Composite Content Views and updates them with the new versions of its components.
-Then it publishes the Composite Content Views as well and promotes them to the first Lifecycle Environment, currently hard coded to TEST.
+The purpose of this script is to automate the process of publishing new content in Red Hat Satellite 6.

+It performs the following steps:

+1. Publish a new version of all Content Views
+1. Update all comonents of all Composite Content Views to the latest published version
+1. Publish a new version of all effected Composite Content Views
+1. Promote all Composite Content Views to the first Lifecycle Environment (in this case hard-coded to TEST)